-This Italian trattoria boasts two locations certified by the VPN and is known for uncompromising, hand tossed wood-fired crust topped with San Marzano tomato sauce or white base and fresh toppings.
+This Corso Italia favourite does uncompromising, hand tossed wood-fired crust topped with San Marzano tomato sauce or white base and fresh toppings.

-This popular rustic pizzeria prides itself on being loyal to real, VPN-certified pizza.
-Here, the menu features purists staples first and foremost.
-Amidst the duck and blue cheese, the Margherita and Marinara still stand tall as the chief reason the lineups never cease.
+This pizzeria chain prides itself on being loyal to real, VPN-certified pizza.
+Here, the menu features purist's staples first and foremost.
+Amidst the duck and gorgonzola, the Margherita and Marinara still stand tall as the chief reason the place remains so popular.

-This Roncesvalles pizzeria offers pies in a choice of styles -- Rome or Naples, the latter of which is made on a traditional crispy thin dough that is soft and pliable at its centre.
+This Roncy pizzeria offers pies in a choice of styles, Rome or Naples, the latter of which is made on a traditional crispy thin dough that is soft and pliable at its centre.
 Here, liberal toppings include wild boar meatballs, caramelized shallots, and broccoli purée.